CT-1326/React_Weather-APP/README.md

 Thanks for great tutorial!
 # License
-This project is licensed under the Apache 2.0 License - see the [React_Weather-APP/LICENSE](LICENSE)
+This project is licensed under the MIT License - see the [React_Weather-APP/LICENSE](LICENSE)